Ephraim Urbach

 A professor of Talmud at the Hebrew University of Jerusalem, Urbach was a member and president of the Israel Academy of Sciences and Humanities.

 Biography

-Ephraim Elimelech Urbach was born in Białystok, Poland, to a hasidic family.
-He studied in Rome and Breslau, where he received rabbinic ordination.
-He immigrated to Mandatory Palestine in 1937.
-He served as a rabbi in the British army during World War II.
-He also took part in Israel's 1948 War of Independence and thereafter worked for several educational institutions before joining the Hebrew University faculty in 1953.
+Ephraim Elimelech Urbach was born in Włocławek, Poland, to a hasidic family.
+He studied in Rome and Breslau, where he received rabbinic ordination in 1934.
+He immigrated to Mandatory Palestine in 1938.
+During World War II he served for four years as a chaplain in the British army.
+Subsequently he served as director of Ma'aleh secondary school in Jerusalem, before joining the Hebrew University faculty in 1953.

 Urbach died on 3 July 1991 at Hadassah Hospital in Jerusalem after a long illness.
 He is buried at the Mount of Olives in Jerusalem, near Menachem Begin.